No Guns Life

 An anime television series adaptation has been produced by Madhouse.
-The first part was broadcast from October to December 2019.
-The second part was broadcast from July to September 2020.
+The first season aired from October to December 2019, while the second season aired from July to September 2020.

 In North America, the manga has been licensed for English language release by Viz Media.
-The anime television series is licensed by Funimation.
+The anime television series is licensed by Crunchyroll.

 Plot

 In the near future, many humans have become cyborgs called "Extended" (エックステンド, Ekkusutendo).
 However, with a great war having recently ended, many Extended, who are former soldiers, begin resorting to crime in order to survive.
 Juzo Inui is a "Resolver," an Extended mercenary who specializes in solving problems caused by other Extended.
 However, Juzo's life is turned upside down when a renegade Extended breaks into his office, pleading for him to protect a young boy named Tetsurō Arahabaki.